rumca-js/pi-wifi-access-point/README.md

  - hostapd
  - crda

-# Installation
+# Use

+ - These scripts should be used as a point of reference
+ - if you plan on using a wifi dongle insert the dongle
- - read your network card interface name (ifconfig).
-Change interface name in 'root' directory files.
-Copy the 'root' directory files to the root file system.
-If you worry about your current setup, then back it up, before copying the files.
-I assume you know what you are doing with your Linux setup
+ - read your network card interface name (ifconfig). my device interface name was 'wlx801f02e69c1c', the files include that name
- - you can also use the scripts as they are, to 'copy' necessary values to your setup.
- - copy wifi.sh script to you local filesystem, give it's execution rihts.
-It does 'start' everything after you plug in your dongle

-# Run

- - Insert dongle, or network card
- - Execute 'wifi.sh' script with root priviliges (sudo wifi.sh)

 # Configuration

-Everything was configured for the 'wlx801f02e69c1c' interface.
-To check your interface type 'ifconfig' into terminal.
-Find your interface name their.

 Parts: